TheMonitorBeep/STADS---Star-Matching-K-Vectors-/Prajwal/README.md

 This repository contains the code for the **Star Matching** - block of STADS, based on the algorithm - *Brightness Independent 4-Star Matching Algorithm*, developed by the Tsinghua University.

-This repo is structured in the following way:
+This repository is structured in the following way:
 1. *..\Catalogues* - Folder contains all the required star catalogues
 1. *sm_main_4_str_mtch_algo.m* - Main code to run the star-matching algorithm
 1. *sm_gnrt_CSPA.m* - Function that generates the Candidate Star Pair Array for a given angular distance